Why healthy people should avoid statins

 Would you do this to your car?

 When a dashboard warning light goes on in your car, you know what you need to do.
 I don’t know anyone who would consider it a nuisance and clip the wire to the warning light.
 That would make no sense.
 Obviously, you would fix the problem yourself if you fix cars, or take it to the mechanic if you can’t fix it yourself.
 Starting on a cholesterol lowering drug and continuing the same illness promoting diet and lifestyle that led to the high cholesterol does nothing to address the underlying cause – it only improves the numbers.
 It would be like ignoring the warning light on your car’s dashboard and then being surprised when your car breaks down from neglected maintenance.
+A comprehensive approach to foundational health with diet and lifestyle modification, on the other hand, makes a lot of sense and works to promote increased energy, vitality, wellness and at the same time optimizes cholesterol levels.

 Statin side effects – my top picks